 This is your round-up of some of the latest court cases heard at the Isle of Wight Magistrates Court.

-• Terry Paul Phillips, 33, of Salisbury Road, Ryde admitted drug driving (cannabis) and driving a vehicle without an MOT and insurance.
-He was disqualified from driving for 12 months, fined £120 and ordered to pay costs of £85 with a £32 surcharge.
+• Kazm Saed, 24, of Worsley Road in Newport admitted driving whilst disqualified and driving without insurance.
+He was further disqualified for 12 months and ordered to pay costs of £85 with a surcharge of £95.

-• Cass O’Neill, 44, of Ashey Road in Ryde, was disqualified from driving for 12 months and fined £200 for drug driving (cocaine), twice.
-There was no separate penalty for possession of cocaine.
-He was ordered to pay £85 costs with a £40 surcharge.
+• Joanne Louise Lynwode, 47, of Victoria Road in Yarmouth, was disqualified from driving for 6 months and fined £307 for breaking the temporary 50mph speed limit on the M3 motorway.
+Lynwode was also ordered to pay £85 costs with a £32 surcharge.

 Don’t miss another story!
 Get the Island’s latest news delivered straight to your inbox.
 Sign up to our daily newsletter here.